jhach/bump-paper/content/posts/The Ultimate Guide to Trying Out for WWE's Performance Center/index.md

     # Text: "Suggest Changes" # edit text
     # appendFilePath: true # to append file path to Edit link
 ---

-So you want to be a pro wrestler / sports entertainer for the biggest wrestling company in the world?
-They actually made it easy for you to join and train at the world famous "PC", aka the WWE Performance Center, located in Orlando, Florida.
-WWE (World Wrestling Entertainment) is constantly looking for fresh talent and even created a website to make the process easier.
-Scroll down to learn more!

 ![Four Steps to make it with WWE's Performance Center](4-steps-to-make-it-to-wwe.png)